mikeshulman/narya/README.md

   This rule is intended to be a compromise, allowing the user to define plenty of infix operators that don't require spacing but also arbitrary unicode operators, while keeping the lexer rules simple and unchanging as new operators are defined.
 However, feedback is welcome!

 - A nonempty string such as `⁽¹ᵉ³⁾` consisting of Unicode superscript letter, digit, and hyphen characters, `ᵃᵇᶜᵈᵉᶠᵍʰⁱʲᵏˡᵐⁿᵒᵖ𐞥ʳˢᵗᵘᵛʷˣʸᶻ⁰¹²³⁴⁵⁶⁷⁸⁹⁻`, in between Unicode superscript parentheses, `⁽` and `⁾`, is treated as a single token and applied as a "superscript" operator to whatever immediately precedes it.
 This is used for generic degeneracies (see below).
 It binds more tightly than anything (tightness of "ω+1"), including function application, so that `f⁽ᵉ⁾ x` means `(f⁽ᵉ⁾) x` and `f x⁽ᵉ⁾` means `f (x⁽ᵉ⁾)`.
 In addition, a caret `^` followed by a nonempty string of the corresponding ASCII characters `abcdefghijklmnopqrstuvwxyz0123456789-` (no internal spaces!) in between ordinary parentheses `(` and `)` has exactly the same meaning with the same tightness: `f^(e) x` means the same as `f⁽ᵉ⁾ x`.
-(Unicode subscript characters are not treated specially; thus they may appear freely in identifiers or symbols.)
+(Unicode subscript characters are not treated specially; thus they may appear freely in identifiers or symbols, as may unicode superscripts not involving any parentheses.)

 ### Identifiers